How to Take A Day Trip to Isla Mujeres from Playa del Carmen (2023 Guide)

 Visiting Isla Mujeres is one of the best things to do in Cancun and can still be reached easily while visiting Playa del Carmen or the Riviera Maya.

 How to Get to Isla Mujeres from Playa del Carmen

 Getting to Isla Mujeres from Playa del Carmen can be a bit of a trek but trust me it is worth it!

 First, you have to travel from Playa del Carmen to Cancun, then take the ferry from Cancun to Isla Mujeres.
 In total, the trip from Playa del Carmen to Isla Mujeres takes about 1.5 hours.

-If you don’t want to deal with the hassle of multiple forms of public transportation, the easiest way to get from Playa del Carmen to Isla Mujeres is by booking a tour with transportation included.
+If you don’t want to deal with the hassle of multiple forms of public transportation, the easiest way to get from Playa del Carmen to Isla Mujeres is by booking a tour.

 👉 Book the best day tour from Playa del Carmen to Isla Mujeres by clicking here!